What to Expect With An Aging Dog

 What do you do when your dog grows old?
 When their pads are worn and their body’s are breaking down?
 When their coats are thinning and their muzzles are pocked with gray?
 When your subtle words of praise are muted against crinkled ears?
 When their eyes are less vibrant and their limbs are painful and decrepit?

 You do what you’ve always done–you praise them louder, you provide them additional comfort and you offer compassionate care for their weary bones–and you deliver the love reserved for a devoted, honorable friend.
 You grow from the experience and support their very existence by every means possible.

-Older dogs understand they are weak and vulnerable, but by identifying the early mental changes that accompany CDS behaviors and managing the physical limitations beset an aging dog with natural CBD-rich hemp, you are more able to provide effective, compassionate care that your best friend wants & deserves.
+Older dogs understand they are weak and vulnerable, but by identifying the early mental changes that accompany CDS behaviors and managing the physical limitations beset an aging dog with natural, full spectrum CBD-rich hemp, you are more able to provide effective, compassionate care that your best friend wants & deserves.